ssvlabs/ssv/eth/design.md

 ## :feet: Goals

-- Alawys be up-top-date with synced-el-node that reads the contract events.
+- Always be up-top-date with synced-el-node that reads the contract events.
 - Stop the node if el-node is out of sync.
 - Atomic event handling - support crash recovery, interlock actions on validators with live incoming events.
 - Simple flow between history and ongiong sync.